Chronic Pain - Treatment Overview

 The goals of treatment are to

-chronic pain and increase your ability to function.
+your pain and increase your ability to function.

 stress so you can return to your regular activities.

-It is important to build a clear
+It's important to build a clear

-chronic pain with your doctor.
+treatment plan with your doctor.
 Part of this plan

 includes identifying ways for you to manage your pain.
 Only you know the